codeyumm/RhythmRecall/README.md

 - **POST /api/ReviewData/AddReview**:
   Adds a review for a song.
   - **Example**: `POST https://localhost:44387/api/reviewdata/addreview`
-  - **Response**: "Review Added" upon successful addition of the review.
+  - **Response**: "Review Added" for successful addition of the review.

 - **POST /api/ReviewData/RemoveReview/{userId}/{reviewId}**:
   Deletes a review for a song.
   - **Example**: `POST https://localhost:44387/api/ReviewData/RemoveReview/6/1`
-  - **Response**: "Review deleted" upon successful deletion of the review.
+  - **Response**: "Review deleted" for successful deletion of the review.

 - **POST /api/ReviewData/EditReview/{userId}/{reviewId}**:
   Edits a review for a song.
   - **Example**: `POST https://localhost:44387/api/reviewdata/editreview/10/20`
-  - **Response**: "Review Updated" upon successful update of the review.
+  - **Response**: "Review Updated" for successful update of the review.

 - **GET /api/ReviewData/Find/{reviewId}**:
   Finds a review based on its ID.